DW Controls Pty Ltd

 • ABOUT US

-Forms of Segregation
+Forms Of Segregation

 In electrical switchboards and switchgear assemblies, segregation refers to the physical separation of different functional units, conductors, and busbars inside the assembly.
 The purpose of segregation is to improve safety, reliability, and maintainability by reducing the risk of accidental contact, electrical faults spreading, or short circuits.